Ethan-Greenwald/Image-Steganography/README.md

 **Encrypting:**

 Select a .txt text file containing the message to be encrypted.
 Text processing shouldn't take long for any small message.
 A progress bar will open, click start.
-Once finished, choose an image write path ending in .jpg or .png (typing the name of a file that does not exist at the designated directory will instead create a new image file).
+Once finished, choose a JPG or PNG image path (typing the name of a file that does not exist at the designated directory will instead create a new image file).

 **Decrypting:**

 A progress bar will open, click start.
 Clicking cancel prior to completion (used in situations such as decoding a larger image, such as a 4k picture, which would otherwise take a fair amount of time) will save the already decrypted text to a designated location.
-Choose a .txt text file to write to (typing the name of a file that does not exist at the designated directory will instead create a new image file).
+Choose a .txt text file to write to (typing the name of a file that does not exist at the designated directory will instead create a new text file).

 **Program information:**